Board of Chiropractic Examiners: Continuing Education Requirements

 • Each actively licensed Colorado chiropractor is required to maintain "Health Provider Level Cardiopulmonary Resuscitation" (CPR), as provided by the American Heart Association or substantially similar nationally or internationally recognized organization.
 All active licensees must maintain proof of current and valid CPR certification.
 The hours necessary to maintain this CPR certification may be used towards the CE hours required by Board Rule.

 • Chiropractors registered to perform animal chiropractic must complete an additional 20 hours of CE per license period that is specific to the diagnosis and treatment of animals authorized by Colorado statute.
+The 20 hours for this requirement are mandatory, regardless of the date of licensure.
 Fields of study are listed in sections 12-215-127(4) and (5), C.R.S.

 Documentation